howtodowtle/mmm/README.md

 A simple market maker bot for [Manifold](https://manifold.markets/).
 Finds inefficiencies on [Manifold](https://manifold.markets/) and bets on them.

-> NB: This is not a fully functional library but rather open sourcing a fun personal project in case anyone wants to build on this (or take individual ideas or parts).
+> NB: This is not a fully functional library but rather open sourcing a fun personal project in case anyone wants to build on this (or take individual ideas or parts). `mmm` was built iteratively while exploring Manifold and has been moving fast (with and like Manifold itself), so many functions might not work with the current version of Manifold.
+I stopped developing and using `mmm` when Manifold introduced a bot tax and I felt I was spending too much time on Manifold.

 ## Features